 Conclusions This new aspect-oriented approach to plant modelling is well suited for studying complex phenomena in plant science, because it can be used to integrate separate models of individual aspects of plant development and function, both previously constructed and new, into clearly organized, comprehensive FSPMs.
 In a future work, this approach could be further extended into an aspect-oriented programming language for FSPMs.

-Download PDF from the publisher's site (600kb).
+Download PDF here (3.5 Mb), or from the publisher's site (600kb).
 You can also download the L-system kiwifruit model described in the paper (ZIP archive, 20 kb; you will need L-studio or VLAB to run the model.)